Mission & Outreach

 Kitchen Training for the Community Soup Kitchen

 Many of you already volunteer in the serving line when PCCT has their day at the Community Soup Kitchen (CSK), which is typically one day a month.
 But did you know that at PCCT we only have 3 people trained to work in the kitchen on our CSK day?
 It would be great to have a couple more people trained and able to serve, so that the same 3 people don’t have to do it every month.
-Great news!
-The CSK is offering a kitchen training session this fall.
-See the details below.
 Taking this training enables you to volunteer to work in the kitchen and you will learn many food safety tips, which are useful in your own kitchen.
 The CSK staff members who run the kitchen are super friendly and you partner with people from other churches.
 It is rewarding and lots of fun!
-See details below and if you have any questions about what working in the kitchen is like, contact the church office.

 Family Promise, in partnership with dozens of churches and synagogues throughout Morris County, provides a rotating shelter for families experiencing a temporary loss of housing.
 It is one of the few organizations that houses families together as an intact unit.
 PCCT serves as a host site four weeks per year, and a team of our volunteers makes each week run smoothly.
 Volunteers are needed to host guests at PCCT, cook dinner, stay overnight, provide groceries, and do laundry.